stevekinney/idea-box/README.md

 ### Displaying Ideas

 We know that at some point, we're going to need to render a template for each idea.
-So, let's get hat out of the way now.
-We'll Lodash's `_.template` function to help us out here.
+So, let's get that out of the way now.
+We'll use Lodash's `_.template` function to help us out here.
 We will need to install Lodash first, however.

 - Add the `lodash-rails` gem to your `Gemfile`
 - `bundle`